codycarroll/codycarroll.github.io/_pages/teaching.md

 <ul>
 <li>  Xin Ai @ CA Dept. of Fisheries and Wildlife,
 with Alex Heeren and Brett Furnas </li>
-+  Medium Article:
-<a href="https://medium.com/@xinnnnn.ai/bears-in-bytes-1a09cf1fe914" target="_blank">Insights into Human-Bear Interactions in California via Social Media.</a>
 <li>  Sharon Dodda @ CA Dept. of Fisheries and Wildlife,
 with Alex Heeren and Brett Furnas </li>
 <li>  Xinyi Jessica Wang @ The Nature Conservancy, with Kirk Klausmeyer </li>